obsidiandynamics/tinyrand/README.md

 ```

 ## The basics
-To generate some `u64`s, create a new `StdRand`, which is an alias for the default/recommended RNG.
-(Currently set to Wyrand.)
+A `Rand` instance is required to generate numbers.
+Here, we use `StdRand`, which is an alias for the default/recommended RNG.
+(Currently set to `Wyrand`, but may change in the future.)

 ```rust
 let mut rand = StdRand::default();